sanchezih/poc/poc-spring-security/03-api-key-based-auth/poc-ss-api-key-based-auth-01-restapi/README.md

     $ docker run --name motor-postgres-poc -e POSTGRES_PASSWORD=Mysecretpassword1234! -d -p 5432:5432 postgres:14

-So now you have mapped the port 5432 of your container to port 5432 of your server. -p <host_port>:<container_port>.
-So now your postgres is accessible from your public-server-ip:5432

 To test: Run the postgres database (command above)

     $ docker ps